gtech-mulearn/Top-100-Coders/profile/alvindennis@mulearn.md

 ### About Me

 > I'm a Tech Enthusiast and Backend Web Developer with a passion for creating backend for innovative web applications.
-I have a deep understanding of the full backend web development life cycle, from concept and design to coding, testing, and deployment.
+I have a deep understanding of the full backend web development life cycle.
 I am proficient in `C`, `Python` and a bunch of frameworks, such as Django and React.
 I have experience working with databases such as MySQL.
 Currently I am exploring and have practical experience in IoT, DevOps, Figma and software quality testing.
 I look forward to learning new tools and technologies and gaining new experiences, collaborating with my fellow developers.

 ---